 Spicy Tuna

-Ahi Tuna: for safety precautions, use high-quality sushi or sashimi-grade ahi tuna.
+• Ahi Tuna: for safety precautions, use high-quality sushi or sashimi-grade ahi tuna.
 You must read the label of the packaging to check if it states that it is sushi grade.
-Alternatively, you can use sushi-grade salmon or any other sushi-grade fish as well.
+Alternatively, you can use sushi-grade salmon, any other sushi-grade fish, or opt for high quality canned tuna.

 Garnish